lectriweb/lectriweb/README.md

 - 👋 Hi, I’m @lectriweb
-- 👀 I’m interested in ... codes, football and games
+- 👀 I’m interested in ...
+Tech , Gaming , Market
-- 🌱 I’m currently learning ... node js ui/ux
+- 🌱 I am a junior fullstack Engineer  knowledgeable with front and backend tecchnologies
-- 💞️ I’m looking to collaborate on ... on web project wordpress, web
+- 💞️ I’m looking to collaborate on projects with Stacks javascript, python, nodejs, htlm5/css3, expressjs, mongodb and sql
 - 📫 How to reach me ...okekeonyedikachi@gmail.com +2349033525085

 <!--- lectriweb/lectriweb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.